SenselessCoding/PDO_prettified-/README.md

 # PDO_prettified-
-As mentioned in PDO, tried to make a simple design<br>
+As mentioned in PDO, I tried to make a simple design<br>

 I will use the base of my [PDO Project]() and make it look a bit more modern.<br>
 Major difference is the formatting, info msg and some basic error handling.<br>